Interflug: Flights to Western countries

 Interflug signed an agreement with Turkish Airlines giving the two airlines exclusive rights to offer dedicated flights for Turkish Gastarbeiter to and from West Germany and West Berlin.
 In the 1980s, Interflug set up a partnership with KLM for a joint operation on the East Berlin-Amsterdam route.
 Of the six weekly flights, two were operated by KLM's Fokker F28 Fellowships, and four by Interflug's Tu-134s and Il-62s.
 As neither airline was allowed to cross the intra-German border, (Note: The three air corridors crossing the border between East and West Germany could only be used by airlines of the Western Allies (the United States, United Kingdom, and France) and by LOT Polish Airlines.) the KLM flights were routed via Denmark, and Interflug used a southern routing over Czechoslovakia.

 During the annual Leipzig Trade Fair, at that time considered the most important meeting place for businesspeople and politicians from both sides of the Iron Curtain, Lufthansa and Interflug were granted special permits to operate flights between Leipzig and West Germany.
 In 1986, Lufthansa and Interflug applied for joint traffic rights for year-round scheduled intra-German flights over the Iron Curtain, which were initially rejected by the Western Allies (likely due to concerns that their unique market position for flights to and from Berlin might be weakened), and only granted in August 1989.
 Interflug was then able to launch flights on the Leipzig-Düsseldorf route, while Lufthansa began serving the Frankfurt-Leipzig leg.
 In 1990, Interflug added flights from Dresden to Hamburg and Cologne.

 Fleet

-Interior view of a preserved Ilyushin Il-14, once operated by Interflug (2008).

 Over the years, Interflug operated the following aircraft types on its commercial flights: (Note: The list does not include aircraft (including helicopter) types operated for agricultural and military purposes by the East German state, some of which were painted in Interflug colors.)